 - Also, do not forget about cleaning the surface from oxidation;

 Consider wearing special gloves made for leather to prevent burns when using soldering flux agents.

-- Initially, the surfaces mustcthat each wire is clean;
+- Initially, be sure the surfaces of each each wire is clean;

 - Intertwine the wires to avoid any pointed ends;

 - To melt the flux agent pressure onto one side of intertwined wires.
-When the tool is hot, press it against one section of the wires to heat up.
-Keep pressing the tool to the wires until the flux is melted, but before bubbles appear;
+When the iron is hot, press it against one section of the wires to heat up.
+Keep pressing the iron to the wires until the flux is melted, but before bubbles appear;